Before you start

 How do I synchronize my application sources on the server with their local copies in my IntelliJ IDEA project?

-To debug an application on a remote web server, you need to have the copies of its sources in a IntelliJ IDEA project.
-To synchronize local and remote sources, create a deployment configuration as described in Creating a Remote Server Configuration and Configuring Synchronization with a Web Server.
+To debug an application on a remote web server, you need to have the copies of its sources in an IntelliJ IDEA project.
+To synchronize local and remote sources, create a deployment configuration as described in Create a remote server configuration and Configure synchronization with a server.

 Debugging an application on a remote server